-The Annual Mitzvah Day brought together 500 volunteers to work on a record 30 projects around our community, including beautifying parks, feeding the hungry, thanking public servants, bringing holiday cheer to older people, families of sick children, and families in shelters.
+The Annual Mitzvah Day brought together 575 volunteers to work 30 projects around our community, including beautifying parks, feeding the hungry, thanking public servants, bringing holiday cheer to older people, families of sick children, and families in shelters.
+PJ Library Family Mitzvah Day and Community Midrasha’s Martin Luther King Day day of service provided young families and teens opportunities to come together over shared values of tikkun olam.

 300+ community members celebrated Israel at the Israel Center’s Yom Ha’Atzmaut celebration.

-In 2015, JCC’s Camp Shelanu expanded from a summer camp to supporting families with schools out camps and kids night out camps year round.
-Camp Shelanu 365 was attended by over 380 campers.
-The camp inclusion program expanded to serve more children and we awarded $15,000 in scholarships to campers with financial need and children of veterans.
+In 2018, JCC’s Camp Shelanu expanded from a summer camp to supporting families with schools out camps and kids night out camps year round.
+Camp Shelanu 365 was attended by over 450 campers.
+The camp scholarship program expanded to serve more children and we awarded $15,000 in scholarships to campers with financial need and children of veterans.

-JCC membership including year round and summer members has grown to over 900units.
-Over 25 families were supported with $9,000 in JCC Membership scholarships.
+JCC membership including year round and summer members has grown to over 1000units.

-Adult cultural programming in 2015 included Men’s and Women’s Group meetings for seniors, book groups, cooking classes, film screenings and our first JCC trip to Israel.
-Over 200 community members were engaged in adult cultural programming.
+Adult cultural programming included Men’s and Women’s Group meetings for seniors, book groups, cooking dance, and art classes, film screenings, speakers and move.
+Hundreds of community members were engaged in adult cultural programming.

 The sale of over 6,000 loaves of JCafe challah in 2015 brought community members to the JCC of Fridays to prepare for Shabbat celebrations.